bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 ![Domain Model](domain-model.jpg)

 In our design, a Screening would display a Movie, which has various attributes specific to that movie.
-A Screening has date and time fields for the user to choose based on.
+A user can choose a Screening based on the date and time of the Screening.
-Screening also has a counter of tickets remaining so the product owner can prevent overbooking a Screening.
+Each Screening has a counter of tickets remaining so the product owner can prevent overbooking a Screening.

-The shopping cart contains information about the tickets, soda and popcorn which a customer is buying to attend a Screening.
+The checkout screen contains information about the tickets, soda and popcorn which a customer is buying for a Screening.
 A customer cannot purchase tickets to multiple Screenings at once.

-There must be at least 1 ticket for the shopping cart to exist, and there is at most 20 seats in a theater so the number of tickets cannot exceed 20.
+There must be at least 1 ticket to make an order, and there is at most 20 seats in a theater so the number of tickets cannot exceed 20.
 Soda and popcorn is optional and a user can complete a checkout without purchasing any.

 The customer must either make an account, or sign in to an existing account to make a purchase.
+The admin cannot create an Order.
-A customer can also delete theri account.
+A customer can also delete their account.
+Once the customer is signed in, they can see the details of their previous orders.

 ## Architecture and Design